APIVersa/ripe_routing_table/README.md

 - Be sure to specify the currect outbound interface and gateway IPs when prompted - if you do not know them, you can use "ip route" to find the current default route on your system. the IP after "via" is your gateway and the part after "dev" is the interface. for IPv6 gateway, use "ip -6 route" to find the default information there.
 - This may take a long time to run, be patient.
 The global routing table is very large.
 As of posting this, there are over 1 Million IPv4 routes and almost 250k IPv6 routes to import.
 The conversion takes a long time from the format that is provided by RIPE to a standard text file.
 It isn't frozen, just let is keep running.
 - A full-table will take up a lot of RAM.
 Be sure your system can handle it.
 For a full-table, I highly recommend at least 2GB of RAM.
 This is in addition to anything else you have running.
 So for example if you have a system with 4GB RAM and system is currently using 2GB of RAM, you have 2GB for this table to run in.

+Extra notes:
+- You may want to run this regularly, as the global routing table is updated very frequently as ranges are added and deleted.
+- This will not last over a reboot.
+If you want it to last over reboot, add the ipv4.sh and ipv6.sh to @reboot with in crontab with a 5 minute delay (sleep 5 && command_here)